-- If mathematics is not selfcontradictory... - Then there are true statements that can't be proven! - Such as "I am not provable" - Self-reference leads to something strange, a paradox!
+- If mathematics is not selfcontradictory...

+- Then there are true statements that can't be proven!

+- Such as "I am not provable"

+- A paradox!

 Church and Turing:

 - Moreover,

 - there is no procedure

 - to decide if a given statement is true or false!

 - And to decide many other things...